HewlettPackard/green-dcc/README.md

 </p>

 ## Introduction
-DCRL-green is a framework for testing multi-agent Reinforcement Learning (MARL) algorithm that optimizes data centers for multiple objectives of carbon footprint reduction, energy consumption, and energy cost.
+Green-DCC is a framework for testing multi-agent Reinforcement Learning (MARL) algorithms that optimizes data center clusters in a hierarchical manner for multiple objectives of carbon footprint reduction, energy consumption, and energy cost.
 It uses OpenAI Gym standard and supports modeling and control of three different types of problems: Carbon aware flexible load shifting, Data center HVAC cooling energy optimization and carbon aware battery auxiliary supply.

-Main contributions of DCRL-Green:
+Main contributions of Green-DCC:

-- the first OpenAI framework, to the best of our knowledge, focused on carbon footprint reduction for data centers
+- the first OpenAI framework, to the best of our knowledge, focused on carbon footprint reduction for data center clusters
+- support for hierarchical data center clusters modeling where users have flexibility in specifying the cluster architecture
 - modular design meaning users can utilize pre-defined modules for load shifting, energy and battery or build their own
 - scalable architecture that allows multiple different types of modules and connections between them
 - robust data center model that provides in-depth customization to fit users' needs